matteocrippa/awesome-swift/README.md

 [back to top](#readme)

 * [STLocationRequest](https://github.com/SvenTiigi/STLocationRequest) - An elegant and simple 3D Flyover Location Request Screen.
-* [NominatimKit](https://github.com/caloon/NominatimKit) - A Swift wrapper for (reverse) geocoding of OpenStreetMap data.

 ### Logging
 *Utilities for writing to and reading from the device log* [back to top](#readme)